rocky-linux/documentation/docs/guides/development/rockydocs_web_dev.md

 # Running a local copy of the docs.rockylinux.org website for web development and/or content authors

-This document walks through how to recreate and run a local copy of the entire docs.rockylinux.org website on your local machine.
-It is a work-in-progress.
+This document walks through how to recreate and run a local copy of the entire docs.rockylinux.org website on your local machine. **It is a work-in-progress.**

 Running a local copy of the documentation website might be useful in the following scenarios:

 - You are interested in learning about and contributing to the web development aspects of the docs.rockylinux.org website
 - You are an author and you'd like to see how your doccuments will render/look on the docs website before contributing them
-- You are a web developer looking contribute to or help maintain the docs.rockylinux.org website
+- You are a web developer looking to contribute to or help maintain the docs.rockylinux.org website

 Some notes:
-* The instructions in this guide are NOT a prerequiste for Rocky documentation Authors/Content contributors
+* The instructions in this guide are **NOT** a prerequiste for Rocky documentation Authors/Content contributors
-* The entire environment runs in a Docker container
-* You'll need a Docker engine on your local machine to use this environment
+* The entire environment runs in a Docker container and so you'll need a Docker engine on your local machine
 * The container is built ontop of the official RockyLinux docker image available here https://hub.docker.com/r/rockylinux/rockylinux
-* The container keeps the documentation content (guides, howtos, images and so on) seperate from the web engine (mkdocs)
+* The container keeps the documentation content (guides, books, images and so on) seperate from the web engine (mkdocs)
 * The container starts a local webserver listening on port 8000.
 And port 8000 will be forwarded to the Docker host

 ## Create the content environment

-1. Change the current working directory on your local system to a folder where you intend to do your writing and web dev work.
+1. Change the current working directory on your local system to a folder where you intend to do your writing.
 We'll refer to this directcory as
 `$ROCKYDOCS` in the rest of this guide.
 For our demo here, `$ROCKYDOCS` points to `~/projects/rockydocs` on our demo system.

 Create $ROCKYDOCS if it doesn't already exist and then type: